 - start, finish and break times

-- any short-term changes to your terms of employment (such as leave, remuneration) as a result of your rehabilitation
+- any short-term changes to your terms of employment (such as leave, wages) as a result of your rehabilitation

 - any potential triggers within your role that could create additional stress, harm or prevent your recovery